• Skip to primary navigation

 Double Chocolate Cheesecake Brownies

-Fudgy brownies marbled with a creamy, luscious chocolate cheesecake.
-Watch out chocolate lovers!
+Fudgy brownies marbled with a creamy, luscious layer of chocolate cheesecake.
+Watch out chocolate lovers, this treat is just for you!

-My popular recipe for cheesecake brownies is getting a fancy makeover today, taking the chocolate intensity to a whole new level!
+My popular recipe for cheesecake brownie bars got a fancy makeover today, taking the chocolate intensity to a whole new level!

 I’m trying to hold myself back and not say that this is one of my favorite desserts ever.
 I find that I say it pretty often, especially when it comes to chocolate treats, and I don’t want to lose my credibility.
 What can I say?
-I’m a sucker when it comes to chocolate. 😉
+I’m a sucker when it comes to chocolate and ANYTHING with cream cheese. 😉

 The first brownie layer is sooo fudgy.
 I used a variation of my one-bowl chocolate brownies, which is my ultra-easy go-to recipe.
 The second layer is a simple cheesecake batter combined with melted dark chocolate.
 It’s hard to explain just how good the combination of a fudgy brownie and a creamy cheesecake really is, and adding chocolate to the mix makes the whole thing even better!
 Just thinking about this makes my mouth water!